-A bypast trust can minimize federal (and state) estate tax for married couples who have substantial assets.
+A bypass trust can minimize federal (and state) estate tax for married couples who have substantial assets.

-With the family or B portion of the trust, assets up to an annual exemption limit. are not subject to federal estate tax.
+With the family or B portion of the trust, assets up to an annual exemption limit are not subject to federal estate tax.
 For 2019, that limit is $11.4 million, which doubles to $22.8 million for married couples.
-If assets family trust don’t exceed that amount, they wouldn’t be subject to federal estate tax.
+If assets family trust doesn’t exceed that amount, they wouldn’t be subject to federal estate tax.